Growth Hacking :

 So simple, yet so effective!

-3) Have a customized call-to-action that shows on any website link you share
+3) Create a personalised call to action based on any website link you share

-Sniply, a nifty little tool, is a life-saver for creating customized call to actions on any websites of your choice.
+Sniply, a useful little tool, is a game changer for creating customized call to actions on any websites of your choice.

 When your prospect clicks the link you’ve shared on your social media after “snipping” it, your call-to-action message appears on the external web page.